mersenne1729/api-capstone-bookshelf/README.md

 ## Synopsis

-This site is based on the Everyman’s Library and gives users information regarding a large collection of classic books, featuring a *Wikipedia* API.
+This site is based on the Everyman’s Library and gives information regarding a large collection of classic books, featuring a *Wikipedia* API.

 ## Motivation